felix-zenk/iceportal-apis/README.md

 This module interacts with the onboard APIs of the Deutsche Bahn ICE trains.\
 It can do various things from reading the trains' velocity to telling you the distance to and the delay at the next station.\
 This is an unofficial project and not supported by [`Deutsche Bahn AG`](https://www.deutschebahn.com/de/konzern).

-> Note, that this module will only work correctly while you are on a train and connected to its WiFi-Hotspot.\
+> Note, that this module will only work correctly while you are on a train and connected to its WiFi-Hotspot.
-> However a basic simulation for offline research is also included in this module

 #